My opinions, my thoughts, my tribute and my memories of PAM and

 only replacement for a DC-3 is another DC-3"

-Below..
-Here is another old rare picture as N70SA
+Below.. another old rare picture of N763A as N70SA

-Below - This was the state of our DC-3, N763A, and how it looked originally, when
+Below - This was the state of our DC-3, N763A, and how it looked originally, it

 Above – April 23rd,

-2009 - N763A’s sad final flight out of BMI – phot credit Steve Smedley of
+2009 - N763A’s sad final flight out of BMI – photo credit Steve Smedley of

 the Pantagraph.

-In closing - thanks you for all who have read this article, I only shared snippets here of the work and involvement I had with PAM over the years, its members and its leadership past/present, there was so much more I could have shared, because 99.9% of the time, it was just so much fun and I was so proud to be a PAM member and a very big part of DC-3 N763A.
+In closing - thank you for all who have read this article, I only shared snippets here of the work and involvement I had with PAM over the years, its members and its leadership past/present, there was so much more I could have shared.
+99.9% of the time, it was just so much fun and I was vcry proud to be a PAM member for all those years, and be a very big part of DC-3 N763A.

 Two Pics below is N763A on the ground at Marathon, Florida shortly after its arrival